-• Tuesday, September 7.
+• Tuesday, September 6.
 UBC Imagine Day.
 All undergraduate classes are cancelled for a series of orientation, socializing, and team-building activities.
 These were created about a dozen years ago, as a fun, friendly way of introducing new students to a very large campus where it's all too easy to feel lost and alienated in the vast crowd.
 The Covid-19 pandemic required an online shift for all Imagine Day activities in the Fall of 2020.
-For the Fall of 2021, UBC's phased Return to Campus plan envisions a return to the joyous crowds of a sunny September day in Vancouver.
-But all events remain contingent on BC public health orders and other regulations.
+There was a partial return to some in-person activities for the Fall of 2021, and now we'll see what happens with the Covid seventh wave and BC public health orders for September, 2022.

 If you have any questions about this course, please read this syllabus carefully.
 There are also course materials available on the Canvas LMS (learning management system).
 Use your CWL ("campus-wide login") password credentials to gain access.
-You may also be interested in various items from previous years in which this course was offered; there's an archive of materials here.

-• Wednesday, Thursday, and Friday, September 8, 9, 10.
+• Wednesday, Thursday, and Friday, September 7, 8, 9.
 First Week of Discussion Section Meetings.
 Yes, we will be holding discussion sections in the first week of class.
 For many years my email inbox would be flooded in August with anxious questions - "Are we meeting in discussion sections the first week of class?" - because, apparently, some of the other professors around here don't start things until the second week; most professors also don't ever attend the discussion sections, leaving these solely to the Graduate Teaching Assistants (GTAs).
 Hmm.
 Why miss the opportunity for a conversation right away in the first week?
-I love conversation.13 So at one point I decided not only to hold discussion section meetings in the first week, but to actually go myself to every first meeting in the first week of class.
+I love conversation.
+13 So at one point I decided not only to hold discussion section meetings in the first week, but to actually go myself to every first meeting in the first week of class.
 This seemed to really shock everyone, so I knew it was the right thing to do.
-I also learned a lot by showing up as early as possible and listening to brilliant, creative students like you.14
+I also learned a lot by showing up as early as possible and listening to brilliant, creative students like you.
+14

-For the rest of the semester, you'll be meeting with our brilliant GTAs, and I won't be there - you need a safe space to talk with and learn from other students, to talk about what you find useful (or not) about Professor Wyly's lectures, what points you disagree with, and to make jokes about Professor Wyly.15 But our first meeting is a chance for you to see me, to get a sense of my approach to Urban Studies, and to ask questions.
-The conversation may be a bit different this year with a hybrid of in-person and online conversations, but we'll do the best we can.
+For the rest of the semester, you'll be meeting with our brilliant GTAs, and I won't be there - you need a safe space to talk with and learn from other students, to talk about what you find useful (or not) about Professor Wyly's lectures, what points you disagree with, and to make jokes about Professor Wyly.
+But our first meeting is a chance for you to see me, to get a sense of my approach to Urban Studies, and to ask questions.
+The conversations are a little bit different now with the Covid-era hybrids of in-person and online styles of communication, but we'll do the best we can.